AlexArcPy/python-for-gis-progression-path/README.md

   * Learn to build a class library to access its methods from Python using `clr`
   * Learn how to build a console app that would embed Pro libraries in [Pro .NET SDK Help](https://github.com/Esri/arcgis-pro-sdk/wiki/proconcepts-CoreHost)

-* Learn about other GIS packages.
+* Learn about other GIS packages:
   * Go through a comprehensive list of [Essential Python Geospatial Libraries](http://carsonfarmer.com/2013/07/essential-python-geo-libraries/) (also available on [this GitHub page](https://github.com/SpatialPython/spatial_python/blob/master/packages.md))
   * Watch the series of recorded workshops on using open source GIS packages: [Geospatial data in Python: Database, Desktop, and the Web](http://pyvideo.org/speaker/carson-farmer.html)